 There are a few different routes you can take when looking for a mortgage.
 You can go to your big bank and choose from the options they make available.
 You can also opt for a mortgage broker.
 A mortgage broker is a licensed professional that will compare mortgages on your behalf from a variety of lenders to help you find the best rates available to you.

 A mortgage broker can save you time and effort because they have access to many different lenders, including the major banks, credit unions, alternative lenders, and private lenders.
 They can compare lenders and look for the most competitive mortgage rates without being obligated to pick from any singular lender.

 You can also Borrowell to find and compare the best mortgage rates available to you, based on your credit score.
 Whether you're a first-time home buyer or looking to refinance your existing loan, you can access your free credit report and instantly see your chances of mortgage approval from lenders across Canada.
 Our Mortgage Coach tool will look at your credit profile and ask a few simple questions to find and compare mortgage rates from over 50 lenders.
 Refinancing your mortgage could temporarily lower your credit score, but you can use Borrowell to compare mortgage rates and see your approval chances without hard credit checks from lenders impacting your score.

 The Bottom Line

 Having a credit score of 680 or above gives you the best shot at qualifying for the lowest mortgage rates in Canada.
 If your credit score is between 600 and 680, you may still have mortgage options available to you, but they may be at higher rates.
-If you’re not in a rush to find your new home, we recommend taking steps to build and improve your credit score.
+If you’re not in a rush to find your new home, we recommend taking steps to build and improve your credit score, especially if you have a zero credit score.
 By doing so, you can set yourself up powerfully for the future to qualify for the best mortgage rates, save money, and pay off your mortgage sooner.